.

 Q: To use DAS+, do I need to use a second parameter set?

 A: No, the ETU600 has both DAS+ and a second parameter set.
 Those two things are not connected.
+The ETU300 has only one parameter set but it does have DAS+.

 Q: The ETU600 can measure voltage directly without external VTs?